supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Mitigate_Attacks.md

 1. In the Microsoft 365 Defender portal select **Incidents & alerts** from the left menu bar, then select **Incidents**.

-1. Close all the filters applied above.

-1. Select the **[Test Alert] Suspicious Powershell commandline on one endpoint**.
+1. A new incident called "Multi-stage incident..." is in the right pane.
+Click the incident name to load its details.

 1. Select the **Manage incident** button and a new window blade appears.